-By the end of January each year, beginning in 2015, NER’s editorial staff will announce a short list of finalists from the emerging authors who have published in NER over the course of the previous year.
+Near the end of January each year, NER’s editorial staff will announce a short list of finalists from the emerging authors who have published in NER over the course of the previous year.
 These finalists will be invited to fill out a form indicating their eligibility* for the award.
 The editor of NER and director of the BLWC will choose a winner from those eligible finalists.
 The New England Review Bread Loaf Writers’ Conference Scholarship will cover tuition, room, and board at the Conference.

 * To be eligible for the NER Award for Emerging Writers, finalists must not have published a book in the genre in which they’ve been nominated, and must be available to attend the Conference in the year in which they’ve been nominated.
 Previous Bread Loaf Scholarship recipients are not eligible.